-Students are encouraged to contact their assigned counselor or advisor to determine the best transfer plan.
-Counselors and advisors are assigned for every academic major.
-There are also counselors assigned to all students who have not yet chosen a major.
+Students are encouraged to contact their assigned advisor to determine the best transfer plan.
+Advisors are assigned for every academic major.
+There are also advisors assigned to all students who have not yet chosen a major.

 Lane Community College students who transfer to an Oregon public four-year college or colleges plan their academic programs to meet both General Education and academic major requirements for a Bachelor's degree.
 The General Education Requirements include the basic "liberal arts" core that makes up approximately one-third of the total credits needed for a four-year degree.
 There are several methods for meeting these General Education requirements:

 - Earn the Associate of Arts Oregon Transfer Degree from Lane before transferring.

 - Follow a "Direct Transfer" plan for the particular school to which you wish to transfer.

 The information below describes some of these choices.

 For all options, a second language is required for admission to UO if student graduated from high school Spring 1997 or after.
 See UO catalog.